 In memory of the Tiananmen Square Protest

-April viagra for sale 4 is the Ching Ming Festival in China.
+April 4 is the Ching Ming Festival in China.
 In memory of the victims in the Tiananmen Square Protest (or the June Four Protest), the Hong Kong Alliance in Support of Patriotic Democratic Movements in China (HKASPDM) holds a flower memorial event around Tsim Sha Tsui Ferry Pier.
 This year, their slogan is “love the Country, Love the People; That’s the Hong Kong Spirit!
 Rectify the June Four verdict; We will never Give up!”
 Student Unions across Hong Kong universities, some pro-democracy councilors and citizens participate in this event.

 After offering the flower wreaths, members of the standing committee of HKASPDM lead the citizens to pay tribute to the victims with white chrysanthemums.